alexcvc/ApplicationSettingsTreeBind/README.md

         // helpers

-        /// <summary>
-        /// Determines whether the specified <see cref="Type"/> is considered a leaf type.
+        /// Determines whether the specified <see cref="Type"/> is considered a leaf type. private static bool IsLeafType(Type t)
-        /// </summary>
-        /// <param name="t">The <see cref="Type"/> to evaluate.</param>
-        /// <returns>
-        /// <see langword="true"/> if the specified type is a leaf type (e.g., primitive, enum, string, or other simple types);
-        /// otherwise, <see langword="false"/>.
-        /// </returns>
-        /// <remarks>
-        /// A leaf type is a type that does not require further decomposition into child nodes in a hierarchical structure.
-        /// This includes primitive types, enums, strings, and other types that can be directly represented as a value.
-        /// </remarks>
-        private static bool IsLeafType(Type t)
         {
             if (t.IsEnum) return true;